bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 As we upgrade GitHub. we focus on 2 types of IDIRs:

 - Primary IDIRs for employees
-- Contractor IDIRs
+- Contractor IDIR

 ### Primary IDIRs for employees
 B.C.
 Government employees have the default configuration compatible with SSO.
 [DevHub has instructions to link your IDIR to GitHub](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations).

 ### Compatible IDIRs for contractors
-If a user is a contracted worker, then the process may be more complex, depending on IDIR types.
-The table below offers an overview between P2 and E5, IDIRs compatible with the GitHub SSO upgrade.
+If a user is a contracted worker, then the process may be more complex depending on IDIR types.
+The table below gives an overview between P2 and E5, IDIRs compatible with the GitHub SSO upgrade.
 We don’t foresee any technical issues with SSO if contractors have either IDIR type.
 If this isn’t the case, please fill out a form to open a ticket on [our Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).

 P2 and E5 IDIR comparison